adobe/acc-js-sdk/README.md

 ---|---|---
 representation|"SimpleJson"| See below.
 Will determine if the SDK works with xml of json object.
-Default is JSON rememberMe|false| The Campaign `rememberMe` attribute which can be used to extend the lifetime of session tokens
+Default is JSON rememberMe|false| The Campaign `rememberMe` attribute which can be used to extend the lifetime of session tokens entityCacheTTL|300000| The TTL (in milliseconds) for the xtk entity cache methodCacheTTL|300000| The TTL (in milliseconds) for the xtk method cache optionCacheTTL|300000| The TTL (in milliseconds) for the xtk option cache traceAPICalls|false| Activates tracing of API calls or not transport|axios|Overrides the transport layer noStorage|false|De-activate using of local storage storage|localStorage|Overrides the local storage for caches

 ```js
 const connectionParameters = sdk.ConnectionParameters.ofUserAndPassword(